 9.14 PPDU duration constraint

-An HT STA shall not transmit a PPDU that has a duration (as determined by the PHY-TXTIME.confirm
+An STA shall not transmit an HT PPDU that has a duration (as determined by the PHY-TXTIME.confirm

-primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime.
+primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime (see Table 20-25).

-A DMG STA shall not transmit a PPDU that has a duration (as determined by the PHY-TXTIME.confirm primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime.
+A STA shall not transmit a DMG PPDU that has a duration (as determined by the PHY-TXTIME.confirm primitive defined in 6.5.8 (PLME-TXTIME.confirm)) that is greater than aPPDUMaxTime (see Table 21-31).

 Commenter also suggests moving the following text from 9.1.13.2 to 9.14: